Vishnupriya-25/Management/Readme.md

  Readme
-Download the app
+1) Download the folder
-And run nodemon app.js command
+2) And run nodemon app.js command